spinkube/documentation/content/en/docs/contrib/troubleshooting.md

 ## SpinKube Support Policy

-SpinKube provides support on best effort basis.
-Please file an issue under the appropriate sub-project repository([Spin Operator](https://github.com/spinkube/spin-operator/issues/new), [`spin kube` plugin](https://github.com/spinkube/spin-plugin-kube/issues/new), [Runtime Class Manager](https://github.com/spinkube/runtime-class-manager/issues/new), [Containerd Spin Shim](https://github.com/spinkube/containerd-shim-spin/issues/new)) and if urgent, amplify in [Slack](https://cloud-native.slack.com/archives/C06PC7JA1EE).
+SpinKube provides support on a best-effort basis.
+For users who installed SpinKube manually following the documentation, please report issues in the [Spin Operator repository](https://github.com/spinkube/spin-operator/issues/new).
+For installations via the Azure Marketplace, please open an issue in the [Azure repository](https://github.com/spinkube/azure/issues/new) for assistance.
+If your issue is urgent, feel free to raise it in [Slack](https://cloud-native.slack.com/archives/C06PC7JA1EE).

 ## No endpoints available for service "spin-operator-webhook-service"